Patrix3tv/Patrix3tv/README.md

-- 👋 Hi, I’m @Patrix3tv
+- 👋 Hi, I’m @Patrix
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new things
-- 🌱 I’m currently learning HTML, PHP and C#
+- 🌱 I’m currently learning HTML, PHP, C# and CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...